Bitcoin-ABC/bitcoin-abc/doc/functional-tests.md

 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope
 ```

+Often while debugging rpc calls from functional tests, the test might reach timeout before
+process can return a response.
+Use `--timeout-factor 0` to disable all rpc timeouts for that particular
+functional test.
+Ex: `test/functional/test_runner.py wallet_hd --timeout-factor 0`.

 ### Benchmarking and profiling with perf

 An easy way to profile node performance during functional tests is provided